 So, what is it that makes diving at Wolf Rock so special?

-Wolf Rock is best known for its Grey Nurse Sharks but we think the sheer diversity of marine life, including many specimens that are so large it blows your mind, is what makes Wolf Rock a world class dive spot.
-The rock formation is also spectacular which makes the dive even more interesting, but it’s the consistency of the experience that makes Wolf Rock a stand out – even on a quiet day it’s a good dive.
+Wolf Rock is best known for its Grey Nurse Sharks but we think the sheer diversity of marine life, including many specimens that are so large it blows your mind, is what makes Wolf Rock a world-class dive spot.
+The rock formation is also spectacular which makes the dive even more interesting, but it’s the consistency of the experience that makes Wolf Rock stand out – even on a quiet day it’s a good dive.

 What are the best times of year to visit?